-Mandatory Electronic Prescribing Effective Date Extended to March 27, 2016
+Mandatory Electronic Prescribing Effective March 27, 2016

 Amendments to Title 10 NYCRR Part 80 Rules and Regulations on Controlled Substances have been adopted and became effective as final regulations on March 27, 2013.
 The amendments authorize a practitioner to issue an electronic prescription for controlled substances in Schedules II through V and allow a pharmacist to accept, annotate, dispense and electronically archive such prescriptions.